Gravel Calculator

 How to Use This Calculator

 Enter length and width in feet.
 Depth depends on what you're building: 2 to 3 inches for a garden path, 4 inches for a standard residential driveway, 6 inches where trucks will drive.
 Select your gravel type; weight changes by material, so this affects the ton estimate.
 Results include 10% for settling and edge losses.
-For L-shaped or irregular areas, run the calculator once per rectangle and add the cubic yard totals.
+For L-shaped or irregular areas, use our square footage calculator to measure each rectangle, then add the cubic yard totals.
 Use cubic yards when ordering from a landscape supplier.
 Use tons when calling a quarry.
 They price by weight, not volume.

 How to Calculate Gravel